gnosis/dex-services/README.md

 We also require `cargo clippy` and `cargo fmt` to pass for any PR to be merged.

-## Running with linear optimization solver
+## Running with optimization solver

 For this to work, you will need to have read access to our AWS docker registry and have [awscli](https://aws.amazon.com/cli/) installed.
 Use this command to login: